idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 - ☐ STRETCH: Update concepts page
 - ☐ STRETCH: Update first things first page
 - ☐ STRETCH: Update Seek first to understand

+### Blog posts

+- ☐ Merge Psych Safety talk into some of your blogs
+- ☐ Merge Anxiety Todo list into some of the blogs

 ## Emotional Health